andylamp/grafana-tp-link/README.md

 # The end result

-This is an indication of what you can expected to view once you get everything working - please note that names, values, and colors might be different in your case as these are dependent on the names and configuration you give within [Kasa app][10].
+This is an indication of what you can expect to view once you get everything working - please note that names, values, and colors might be different in your case as these are dependent on the names and configuration you give within [Kasa app][10].